Conservative halakha

-Conservative Judaism believes that its view of Jewish law as evolving and adaptable is indeed consistent with Jewish tradition.
-(See also the various positions within contemporary Judaism as regards halakha and the Talmud.)
+The movement of Conservative Judaism holds that its interpretation of Jewish law as evolving and adaptable aligns with Jewish tradition (mesorah).
+Conservative Jewish application and interpretation of Jewish law can be compared to those of other contemporary Jewish religious movements, specifically with regard to Halakha and the Talmud.)

 Difference in methodology from Orthodoxy

 Conservative Judaism relies on a somewhat different Jewish legal methodology than is typical of Orthodoxy.
 The prominent Conservative rabbi Mordecai Waxman has written that "Reform Judaism has asserted the right of interpretation, but it rejected the authority of legal tradition.
 Orthodoxy has clung fast to the principle of authority but has rejected the right to significant reinterpretations.
 The Conservative view is that both are necessary for a living Judaism.
 Accordingly, Conservative Judaism holds itself bound by the Jewish legal tradition, but asserts the right of its rabbinical body, acting as a whole, to reinterpret and to apply Jewish law."

 A major difference between Conservative and Orthodox methodology is the former's frequent use of Takkanot (rabbinic decrees), which is far more prevalent than among the latter.

 The Talmud states that in exceptional cases, rabbis have the right to uproot Biblical prohibitions for a variety of reasons; it gives examples of how this was done in practice, e.g., Talmud Bavli, tractate Yevamot 89a-90b, and tractate Nazir 43b.